happyplaygrounds/erp-docs/pages/hiiq/hiiq_updating_quotes.md

 : {{site.data.glossary.po_notes}}

-### Quote Detail Overview
+### Quote Detail Update Overview

-Creating a Happy Quote Detail requires you enter critical product, pricing, and vendor information.
+Updating a Happy Quote Detail Line requires certain required fields.
+If you remove data from a required field you to ll receive and error until required fields are populated.
 Below is the list of required fields on the Quote Detail.
 Some of the fields are self explanatory (i.e Description).
 Input fields that require further explanation will be detailed below the Required field section below.
-Once you have entered all the required fields.
+Once you have entered all the required fields you can update the line, which is explained on this page under the Quote Line Overview section.
 You can Save Quote which will save the Quote Detail or you click Cancel which will not Save anything you have entered.
 If you see and asterisk above the input column that means it is a required field.

+### Update and Add detail line items

+The add and update pages for quote line items function exactly the same.

 <a rel="noopener" href="images/quote_detail_add_screen.png"><img src="images/quote_detail_add_screen.png" class="img-responsive img-hover"></a>